-I checked out a handful of the trade-in G22s and they all looked basically identical, so I just chose the one pictured here at random.
+I checked out a handful of the LEO trade-in G22s and they all looked basically identical, so I just chose the one pictured here at random.
+It was in good condition.
 My FFL said this shipment is probably slightly above average in aesthetic condition compared to what he’s used to seeing.

 So what we have here is a Gen3 GLOCK 22 with an extra magazine and quality night sights.
 These extras are worth somewhere around $125, but the price is a good $125 less than new.
 But, what kind of condition is it in?

 On the inside, this pistol looked new.
 There were no wear marks or even polishing from use on the rails, cruciform, striker lug, etc. Almost no visible finish wear on the barrel, even on the hood or around the front where it “locks” up into the muzzle of the slide.
 There was little wear inside the frame from inserting magazines.
 Everything else was totally spic and span.